UniMath/agda-unimath/src/order-theory/closed-intervals-posets.lagda.md

 ## Properties

-### The endpoints of an inhabited closed interval are in the interval
+### The endpoints of a closed interval are in the interval

 ```agda
 module _